-After the news of her death reached us, my husband, Mahendra Ram (a primary school teacher), lodged a First Information Report (FIR) stating that Delta had on the previous night informed him of being raped by the PT Teacher (Vijender Singh) of the Institute, and that the Principal (Priya Shukla) and the Warden (Pragya Shukla) of the Institute acted in collusion.
+After the news of her death reached us, my husband, Mahendra Ram (a primary school teacher), lodged a First Information Report (FIR) stating that Delta had on the previous night informed him of being raped by the PT Teacher (Vijender Singh) of the Institute and that the Principal (Priya Shukla) and the Warden (Pragya Shukla) of the Institute acted in collusion.

-After fighting for justice for my daughter for more than 5 years, the trial court (Special Court POCSO Act, Bikaner) has given a judgment in our favour, as it held all three accused guilty under various provisions of the law.
+After fighting for justice for my daughter for more than 5 years, the trial court (Special Court POCSO Act, Bikaner) has given a judgment in our favor, as it held all three accused guilty under various provisions of the law.

 In the last 5 years, we have lost everything:

 Our beloved daughter, Delta.
 Our savings, our ancestral land, our independence, as we had to manage expenses and take loans from local moneylenders, for the legal battle.

 Now, I seek community support to continue the legal battle at the higher courts.

 My daughter, Delta Meghwal, was an ambitious young student from the Trimohi village, close to the Indo-Pak border, in the Barmer district of Rajasthan.
 She was the first girl from her village to pursue higher studies.

 She was creative, often expressing it through her paintings.
 At the young age of 8 her painting, won the state-level competition and has been displayed at the Rajasthan Secretariat.
 In 2014, the Chief Minister of Rajasthan even issued an appreciation letter for Delta.